nodesynctop/Network3/README.md

 ##### 4.1 If the Ubuntu system has a desktop environment

- You can access the dashboard directly through Firefox at: https://account.network3.ai/main
+ You can access the dashboard directly through Firefox at: https://account.network3.ai/main , It will auto access.

 ##### 4.2  From another machine